 Scalability

 Ensuring seamless API performance during high demand requires scalable infrastructure.
 APIs must handle increased requests without degrading service quality.
 Load balancing distributes incoming requests evenly across servers, maintaining performance.
-Caching reduces server load by storing frequent responses, enhancing speed.
+Caching reduces server load by storing frequent responses and enhancing speed.
 Managing scalability involves constant monitoring of server capacity and addressing bottlenecks proactively.

 Documentation